 - Living in a chaotic, fear-based environment in childhood

-- Witnessing a volatile, high-conflict relationship between your parents
+- Witnessing a volatile, high-conflict relationship between parents

-Therapists will all have their own unique approaches to doing this kind of therapy – but my family of origin work in therapy involves an exploration of the past, understanding of how the past might have impacted you on emotional and relational levels, identifying unhelpful core beliefs you may have developed about yourself, others and the world – and shifting these.
-I help people consider how changing their thinking impacts their feelings and ultimately their behavior.
+Therapists have their own unique approaches to doing this kind of therapy – but my family of origin work with people involves an exploration of the past, understanding of how the past might have impacted you on emotional and relational level, identifying unhelpful core beliefs you may have developed about yourself, others and the world, then shifting these.
+I educate people about how changing their thinking impacts their feelings and ultimately their behavior.
 A look at the quality of attachment with parents or primary caregivers is also part of the work.